blockchainsllc/in3-legacy/verification.md

 )
 ```

 In case the account does exist yet, (which is the case if `none` == `startNonce` and `codeHash` == `'0xc5d2460186f7233c927e7db2dcc703c0e500b653ca82273b7bfad8045d85a470'`), the proof may end with one of these nodes:

-    1. the last node is a branch, where the child of the next step does not exist.
+- the last node is a branch, where the child of the next step does not exist.

-    2. the last node is a leaf with different relative key
+- the last node is a leaf with different relative key

 Both would prove, that this key does not exist.

-4. verify each merkle Proof for the storage using the storageHash of the account:
+4. Verify each merkle Proof for the storage using the storageHash of the account:

 ```js
 verifyMerkleProof(